 - Try to get away from what scares them.

 As the fear increases, the animal may defecate, urinate or even make repetitive (stereotyped) movements due to the stress generated by the situation.
 Some, on the other hand, react with excessive calm or sleep.

 Dogs who are afraid of other dogs usually have a motivation.
 The most frequent causes are:

-- Lack of socialization .
+- Lack of socialization.
 The socialization phase is essential in the puppy’s life to avoid phobias during the adult phase.
 This period runs from the first three weeks of life up to three months.
-In this period it is essential to provide the puppy with as many stimuli as possible: only in this way will he learn to recognize another of his species, which are his friends, will he learn not to bite and to express himself through body language , among other things.
+In this period it is essential to provide the puppy with as many stimuli as possible: only in this way will it learn to recognize another of their species, which are his friends, will it learn not to bite and to express itself through body language, among other things.

 - Previous traumatic experience.
 A previous negative experience with another dog may be enough to make the animal fear another of its kind.

 - Behavior strengthened by the master.
 Dogs easily recognize the emotions of their owners and if when you approach other dogs you are tense and afraid, you will transmit that feeling to your pet, for example by tightening the leash.